getodk/docs/odk1-src/aggregate-tomcat.rst

   - Local hosting implies that you are taking ownership of the off-site back up and restoration of your data and are documenting the steps necessary to return your systems to operation in circumstances that might include a full hardware failure or the destruction of your facility.
 You must also plan for the security of your data and systems.

-  -  Local hosting requires that you `configure your network routers <https://docs.opendatakit.org/aggregate-tomcat/#installation-procedure>`_.
+  -  Local hosting requires that you configure your network routers.
 It is recommended to seek assistance from your local computer technical support community before proceeding.
 The set-up of the ODK Aggregate web server and database are very easy in comparison.

 Considerations before you begin